McKinsey exec faces questions on opioid, FDA consulting work

 The report, written by the panel’s Democratic majority, suggests McKinsey’s work “appears potentially” to have violated federal contracting rules that require disclosing potential conflicts of interest.

-Sternfels will tell the committee that McKinsey’s work for FDA focused on “organizational support,” not drug “safety standards themselves,” according to prepared testimony.
-He will also point to examples where McKinsey disclosed its work for opioid drugmakers to the FDA.
+Sternfels told the committee that McKinsey’s FDA contracts focused on “organizational support,” and did not pertain to opioids or drug “safety standards.”
+He also pointed to multiple examples where McKinsey disclosed its work for opioid drugmakers to the FDA.

 For decades McKinsey has been the preeminent corporate consulting firm, advising many of the world’s biggest companies on strategy and operations.
 The company has also made inroads into government consulting, receiving nearly $1 billion in federal contracts.